DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 A TestCafe test's [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#windows) is limited to the main window or an `<iframe>`.
 To use an `<iframe>` in your test, switch the context from the main window to this `<iframe>` (and then probably back).
-If multiple `<iframes>` are present in your test, you should switch between them.
+If your test contains multiple `<iframes>`, you should switch between them.

 Use the following methods to switch between windows and iframes: